-1 Unless the context indicates otherwise, the terms Councillor and Councillors include non-elected i.e. co- opted Councillors as well as elected Councillors.
+1 Unless the context indicates otherwise, the terms Member and Members include non-elected i.e. coopted Members as well as elected councillors.

-- 2.2 At all times Councillors should be aware that the role they are performing may impact upon the nature of their relationship with officers and the expectations that officers may have of them. - 2.3 Collectively, Councillors are the ultimate policy-makers determining the core values of the Council and approving the authority's policy framework, strategic plans and budget. - 2.4 Councillors represent the community, act as community leaders and promote the social, economic and environmental well-being of the community often in partnership with other agencies. - 2.5 Every Councillor represents the interests of, and is an advocate for, their ward and individual constituents.
-They represent the Council in the ward, respond to the concerns of constituents, and often serve on local bodies. - 2.6 Some Councillors have roles relating to their position as Councillors of the Cabinet, Overview and Scrutiny Committees, and other public bodies. - 2.7 Councillors serving on Overview & Scrutiny Committees monitor the effectiveness of the Council's policies and services, develop policy proposals and examine community issues.
-They can also monitor local health service provision. - 2.8 Councillors who serve on Committees and Sub-Committees collectively have delegated responsibilities, e.g. deciding quasi-judicial matters which by law are excluded from the remit of the Cabinet. - 2.9 Some Councillors may be appointed to represent the Council on other local, regional or national bodies. - 2.10 As politicians, Councillors may express the values and aspirations of the party political groups to which they belong, recognising that in their role as Councillors they have a duty always to act in the public interest. - 2.11 Councillors are not authorised to instruct officers to undertake work or disclose information other than: - a) Through the formal decision-making process where for example the individual Councillor has a need to know or who has a role in the decisions to be made under delegated powers; - b) To request the provision of the usual consumable resources provided by the Council for Councillors' use. - 2.12 Councillors are not authorised to initiate or certify financial transactions, or to enter into a contract on behalf of the Council.
-Where the Council is conducting negotiations formally or having informal discussions with a view to financial transactions, it is not appropriate for individual Councillors to conduct parallel discussions outside the remit conducted by officers and nominated Councillors under delegated powers.
+- 2.2 At all times Members should be aware that the role they are performing may impact upon the nature of their relationship with officers and the expectations that officers may have of them. - 2.3 Collectively, Members are the ultimate policy-makers determining the core values of the Council and approving the authority's policy framework, strategic plans and budget. - 2.4 Members represent the community, act as community leaders and promote the social, economic and environmental well-being of the community often in partnership with other agencies. - 2.5 Every Member represents the interests of, and is an advocate for, his/her ward and individual constituents.
+He/she represents the Council in the ward, responds to the concerns of constituents, , and often serves on local bodies. - 2.6 Some Members have roles relating to their position as members of the Cabinet, Overview and Scrutiny Committees, and other public bodies. - 2.7 Members serving on Scrutiny Committees monitor the effectiveness of the Council's policies and services, develop policy proposals and examine community issues.
+They also monitor local health service provision. - 2.8 Members who serve on other committees and sub-committees collectively have delegated responsibilities, e.g. deciding quasi-judicial matters which by law are excluded from the remit of the Cabinet. - 2.9 Some Members may be appointed to represent the Council on local, regional or national bodies. - 2.10 As politicians, Members may express the values and aspirations of the party political groups to which they belong, recognising that in their role as Members they have a duty always to act in the public interest. - 2.11 Members are not authorised to instruct officers to undertake work or disclose information other than: - through the formal decision-making process where for example the individual member has a need to know or a role in the decisions to be made under delegated powers; - to request the provision of consumable resources provided by the Council for Members' use4. - 2.12 Members are not authorised to initiate or certify financial transactions, or to enter into a contract on behalf of the Council.
+Where the council is conducting negotiations formally or having informal discussions with a view to financial transactions, it is not appropriate for individual members to conduct parallel discussions outside the remit conducted by officers and nominated members under delegated powers.